Arturo Hernandez, Ph.D.

 University of Houston

-Arturo Hernandez, Ph.D. is the professor of psychology at the University of Houston.
+Arturo Hernandez, Ph.D., is a professor of psychology at the University of Houston.
 Dr. Hernandez’s major research interest is in the neural underpinnings of bilingual language processing and second language acquisition in children and adults.
-He has used a variety of neuroimaging methods as well as behavioral techniques to investigate these phenomena which have been published in several peer reviewed journal articles.
+He has used a variety of neuroimaging methods, as well as behavioral techniques, to investigate these phenomena, which have been published in several peer reviewed journal articles.
 Dr. Hernandez’s research has been funded by the National Institutes of Health and the National Science Foundation.
-In 2014, he was awarded the Friedrich Wilhelm Bessel Research Award to spend a year visiting Prof. Dr. Christian Fiebach at the Goethe University of Frankfurt where he investigated the role of genetics and bilingualism on the ability to flexibly adapt to different cognitive tasks.
+In 2014, he was awarded the Friedrich Wilhelm Bessel Research Award to spend a year visiting Professor Dr. Christian Fiebach at the Goethe University of Frankfurt, where he investigated the role of genetics and bilingualism on the ability to flexibly adapt to different cognitive tasks.
 Dr. Hernandez’s interest in language learning has also been informed by his own experience as a simultaneous bilingual who learned a third and fourth language in adulthood.